Battle of Mantinea (362 BC): Main action

 The two armies met near Mantinea in a flat plain hemmed in by two mountains.
-The Spartans, Athenians, Eleans and Mantineans, alongside smaller contingents of some of the Achaeans and Euboeans, were led by the Spartan king, Agesilaus II, who was assisted by Podares of Mantinea and Cephisodorus of Marathon, the commander of the Athenian cavalry.
+The Spartans, Athenians, Eleans and Mantineans, alongside smaller contingents of some of the Achaeans and Euboeans, were led by Podares of Mantinea and Cephisodorus of Marathon, the commander of the Athenian cavalry.
 The strength of the Spartan alliance numbered at 20,000 infantry and 2,000 cavalry, with the Athenians contributing 6,000 and the Spartans contributing 1,000.
-Epaminondas' Thebans were assisted by the Arcadians loyal to the League, principally those from the city-states of Megalopolis (founded by the Thebans when they were last in the Peloponnese, as the Arcadian federal capital) and Tegea (the traditional leading city-state of the Arcadians), with additional support from most of the Achaeans, Argives, Messenians, and Thessalians.
+Epaminondas's Thebans were assisted by the Arcadians loyal to the League, principally those from the city-states of Megalopolis (founded by the Thebans when they were last in the Peloponnese, as the Arcadian federal capital) and Tegea (the traditional leading city-state of the Arcadians), with additional support from most of the Achaeans, Argives, Messenians, and Thessalians.
 The Theban army included contingents from city-states of the pro-Theban Boeotian League.
 The Theban cavalry was supported by lightly armed running infantry, known as hamippoi, integrated into the cavalry formation.

 Epaminondas maneuvered his army to the west near some mountains, a position that was likely the modern day site of Skopi, giving the impression among his enemies that his army would not battle that day and begin to make camp.
 Secretly, Epaminondas began to reorganize his formation, moving troops behind other soldiers so that the enemy would not be able to see.
 He concentrated his best Boeotian troops onto his left in a large phalanx, probably fifty ranks deep.
 The Arcadians formed their phalanxes on the immediate right of the Boeotians, the Argives held the right, and the rest of the allies filled the middle, with cavalry on the flanks.
 Ordering his army to advance with the left marching faster than the right, Epaminondas arranged an oblique order attack with the strong Boeotian wedge to break the Spartan right while the enemy army was under the impression that there would be no battle.
 This tactic allowed the large, dense section of the line to force its way through the thinner classical phalanx.
 Epaminondas personally led the left from the front line.
 Xenophon (Hellenika 7.5.23) described the left wing of that Theban army as "like a trireme, with the spur of the prow out in front."